hdShang/arxiv-daily/docs/cs-CV/2025-06-18/papers/250615298v2-megc2025-micro-expression-grand-challenge-on-spot-then-recognize-and.md

 ---
 layout: default
-title: MEGC2025: Micro-Expression Grand Challenge on Spot Then Recognize and Visual Question Answering
+title: "MEGC2025: Micro-Expression Grand Challenge on Spot Then Recognize and Visual Question Answering"
 ---

 # MEGC2025: Micro-Expression Grand Challenge on Spot Then Recognize and Visual Question Answering